Subnetting and Subnet Mask Explained with Examples.

 For example, if a LAN connects to the internet using a router.
-The computers on LAN are of C class of IP address.
-The LAN can have a maximum of 254 hosts with same Network Id.
-If a LAN computer has an IP address 192.168.1.*.
+The computers on LAN are of C class of IP addresses.
+The LAN can have a maximum of 254 hosts with the same Network Id if a LAN computer has an IP address 192.168.1.*.
 The network id is 192.168.1.
-The subnet mask is 24 bits and value is 192.168.1 or we can say 192.168.1.1/24.
+The subnet mask is 24 bits, and value is 192.168.1, or we can say 192.168.1.1/24.
 The total number of network ids possible are oxFFFFFF in case of C class IP address.
-Which a huge number.
+Which a considerable amount.
 Subnetting gives an opportunity of dividing the broad range into smaller ones.
 In our example, the subnet mask is 192.168.1.1/24.
 Means, when the router needs to send an IP packet to any computer on the LAN, the value of network address in the destination ip is compared against the 192.168.1, if matches packet is sent to the LAN else not.

 With the subnetting, we can create two (or more) LANs with the different network masks.
 One LAN may have subnet mask 192.168.1.1*/24, and other LAN have 192.168.2.*/24

 Based on subnetting, we can divide the communication computers into groups.
-Division brings many advantages for the network and LAN users.
+The division brings many advantages for the network and LAN users.

 Logical separation: In the company, there can be multiple (one HR other is operations) departments.
 Each has its servers and other things on the LAN machines.
 Is there is no subnetting, each one can access any computer over LAN.
 With subnetting, only the computers in a subnet address can be accessed.
 Separation brings more security to the department-specific data.

-Reduces Broadcast packets: After subnetting a packet is sent to the computers those network id matches with the subnet.
+Reduces Broadcast packets: After subnetting a packet is sent to the computers, those network id matches with the subnet.
 For example, if there are six computers over LAN with to subnet.
-Each subnet has three computers with subnet mask od 192.168.1.1/24 and 192.168.2.1/24 respectively when an incoming packet comes into the LAN, the router broadcast packet to only three machines.
+Each subnet has three computers with a subnet mask of 192.168.1.1/24 and 192.168.2.1/24, respectively, when an incoming packet comes into the LAN, the router broadcast packet to only three machines.
 Because the network packet can only belong to a subnet, but before subnetting, all six devices get the broadcast.